-If you claim, or are paid, a Social Welfare payment that you were not entitled to, you will be asked to repay the money that you have received.
-You will be advised if an overpayment has been assessed against you and how the Department of Employment Affairs and Social Protection (DEASP) proposes to recover the money from you.
+If you claim, or are paid, a Social Welfare payment that you are not entitled to, you will be asked to repay the money that you have received.
+You will be advised if an overpayment has been assessed against you and how the Department of Social Protection (DSP) proposes to recover the money from you.